What Is the Chipotle Calorie Calculator?

 Understanding the Calorie Range at Chipotle

-Chipotle orders span an unusually wide calorie range — from around 300 calories for a bare-bones salad to over 1,700 calories for a fully loaded burrito with chips.
-The median customer order sits around 700–800 calories, based on Chipotle's own reported data.
-That's a reasonable lunch for most adults, representing 35–40% of a 2,000-calorie daily reference intake.
+Chipotle orders span an unusually wide calorie range.
+A bare-bones salad can come in around 300 calories, while a fully loaded burrito with chips pushes past 1,700.
+The median customer order sits around 700 to 800 calories.
 The high end is where orders quietly get into trouble: adding guacamole (230 cal), sour cream (120 cal), cheese (110 cal), and queso (120 cal) adds 580 calories to any base order without most people realizing it.

 The Best High-Protein Builds

 Chipotle is genuinely one of the best fast-casual options for high-protein meals.
-Chicken delivers 32g of protein per serving at 180 calories — that's a protein-to-calorie ratio of 0.18g per calorie, which is excellent for a restaurant meal.
+Chicken delivers 32g of protein per serving at 180 calories.
 Double chicken (360 cal, 64g protein) is the highest-protein single item on the menu.
 Stack that with black beans (8g protein) and brown rice (5g protein), and a double chicken bowl without any calorie-dense toppings delivers 77g of protein at around 720 calories.

 The Guacamole Question